-Jamie in Megas XLR, who has all of two Pet the Dog moments in the entire series.
+Megas XLR: Jamie has all of two Pet the Dog moments in the entire series.
 It is often implied that he brings absolutely nothing to the table in his friendship with Coop, and that he has no skills of his own, yet despite that he is a jerk with a superiority complex who insults his comrades, hits on women, and schemes for his own profit.

-Ratty from Mr Bogus combines this trope with You Dirty Rat.
+Mr. Bogus: Ratty combines this trope with You Dirty Rat.
 Could might as well be Justified, since he's always trying to one up Bogus with little to no success and more often than not will treat his sidekick Mole like dirt.

-There were times on Muppet Babies when Skeeter could become a huge jerkass rival to Piggy.
+Muppet Babies: There were times when Skeeter could become a huge jerkass rival to Piggy.
 Two big examples are when she gleefully watches Piggy get blamed for a snack theft she and brother Scooter actually did, and when the group puts on a performance of "Snow White" and she forces Piggy to be the Evil Queen while she plays Snow White (which includes getting a kiss from Kermit, no less).

 The Flim-Flam brothers, traveling sales ponies nonpareil.

 Bon-Bon seems to be a bit of a jerkass.
 Whether she's avenging herself on Apple Bloom for an attempted scam by demanding every apple from the stand for free, pretending not to know Rarity because she's not the now-famous Fluttershy, or bullying the latter like many others at times. she can be really unpleasant though most of Bon-Bon's actions were either speculations or were justified.

 The teenage dragons from Dragon Quest.